 In California, child custody is determined according to the best interest of the child.
 Under this standard, all decisions involving minors will be made according to what will best serve their long-term health and well-being.

-Since it’s so difficult to divide a child’s time exactly equally between parents, the court will usually pick one parent as the child’s primary residence parent (or “custodial parent“), while granting the other visitation.
+Some families share physical custody, and for others, the court picks one parent as the child’s primary residence parent (or “custodial parent“), while granting the other parent visitation.

 Your divorce decree will specify both legal custody (who makes important decisions about education, healthcare, etc.) and physical custody (where the child lives).
 It will also detail visitation schedules, including holidays, school breaks, and special occasions.